vandanab/SimpleTwitterClient/README.md

   * User can compose a new tweet
     - User can click a “Compose” icon in the Action Bar on the top right
     - User can then enter a new tweet and post this to twitter
-    - User is taken back to home timeline with new tweet visible in timeline
+    - User is taken back to activity where he started compose and the new tweet is visible in timeline if applicable
     - Optional: User can see a counter with total number of characters left for tweet
 * User can switch between Timeline and Mention views using tabs.
   * User can view their home timeline tweets.